DeboraZandonai/DeboraZandonai/README.md

 </a>
 <br/> <br/>

 Hi, I'm Debora.
 I am a student of computer engineering and a full stack developer in development looking to "dominate" a stack.
+I live in Brazil and am 17 years old.
 Passionate about technology, book lover and gamer in his spare time.

 ## Languages and Tools:
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>